dest-cloud/terminal/README.md

 java -jar terminal-1.0-SNAPSHOT.jar
 ```

 In the 'Configs' menu select your variables.json file.
 Your first command should be available in the list.
-If you run
+As soon as you run
 your command you should see the list of files in '.console'.

 # Variables

 In your '.console' directory you can create as many json files as you want.
 A good practice is to make a directory when
 you want to create multiple profiles for a same command file.
-For instance, if you have to projects that needs to run
+For instance, if you have two projects that needs to run
 the same commands but in different directories or with different versions you can create one command file and multiple
 variable files.

 The hierarchy in the '.console' directory will be available in the 'Configs' menu.
-When you select a json file it will
+As soon as you select a json file it will
 be loaded with the corresponding command file.
-The commands will be loaded in the list and the variables will be
+The commands will be loaded in the list, and the variables will be
 replaced in the commands.

 Example of variables: